Project-X-Mods/coffeelinux/README.md

 ==================================================

-Key Features: Arch-Based, BTRFS installation, Gnome or Cinnamon Desktop Environment, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.
+Key Features: Arch-Based, BTRFS installation, Gnome or Desktop Environment, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.

 A script/command designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.
 (premade Stadia app is located in /opt folder.
 Place the stadia app file in ~/.local/share/applications/ folder. and reboot after launching chrome and it fails once.
 Enjoy.)